amethon/www/_reflections/journal.md

 <hr>
 <b>August 19, 1873</b>

+Earlier this day, we experienced a truly extraordinary event.
+As we were sailing through the open waters, we spotted a pod of dolphins swimming alongside the ship.
+It was a truly magical sight, and I couldn't help but feel a sense of awe and wonder as I watched them playfully darting through the water.

+As the dolphins swam alongside us, we had the opportunity to observe them up close and learn more about their behavior and habits.
+We were even able to communicate with them in a way, as we used clicks and other sounds to communicate and interact with them.

+It was a truly unique and unforgettable experience, and one that I will always cherish.
+I am grateful to have had the opportunity to witness such a remarkable moment, and I am reminded once again of the vast and mysterious beauty of the ocean.

 This evening marked our final dinner together as a crew.
 As we gathered around the table, reminiscing about our journey and sharing stories about our adventures, I couldn't help but feel a sense of sadness and nostalgia.